complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/Responder/Responder.md

 Active Directory has a GPO you can configure to prevent its domain workstations from using LLMNR.

+Use Local Group Policy editor by running gpedit.msc and modifying the policy.

 Create a New or Update an existing Group Policy and Edit accordingly:

 `Computer Configuration` -> `Administrative Templates` -> `Network` -> `DNS Client` Enable `Turn Off Multicast Name Resolution policy` by changing its value to `Enabled`

-See screenshots below, essentially this operation is the same as using the Local Security Policy editor, with exception of making the modification on a Group Policy.

-Disable LLMNR with Local Group Policy (Windows 7,8,10 Pro)

-Use Local Group Policy editor by running gpedit.msc and modifying the policy.

-`Computer Configuration` -> `Administrative Templates` -> `Network` -> `DNS Client`

-Enable Turn Off Multicast Name Resolution policy by changing its value to `Enabled`
+See screenshots below

 ![](attachments/disable-active-1.png)